top of page

 21. Menninkainen, a fairy spirit, gnome, leprechaun of some sort.

-22. Metsanvaki, spirit of forest, forest creature.
+22. Metsanvaki, a spirit of the forest, a forest creature.

 23. Mielikki, wife of Tapio, the goddess of the forest.